AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 ### Enrichment of collections data
 This application is a demonstration on how collection data can be enriched with information on the different taxa.
 By linking type specimens to names and treatments, a more complete overview on a taxon is created.
 Some relative easy ways to enrich the data are:
-* collections could link type specimens to the relevant Plazi IDs
+* Collections could link type specimens to the relevant Plazi IDs
-* linking the name under which a specimen is filed with a taxonomic ID (GBIF taxonKey or IPNI ID)
+* Linking the name under which a specimen is filed with a taxonomic ID (GBIF taxonKey or IPNI ID)

 ### Discovering hidden treasures
 The application is demonstrating the power of discovering (possible) mistakes in the naming of specimen (by implementing a few simple nomenclatural rules).
 Apart from that, some type specimens are not flagged as being a type.
 As such, they are missing in the complete overview of a taxon.
 By looking at specimens that are possibly related to already known type specimen, it is possible to discover type specimens in the collections.